Marijuana Growing & Seed Germination

 VENTILATION an average l0′ x l0′ foot vegetable garden will use from 10 to 30 gallons of water per week.
 Where does all this water go?
 It transpires and evaporates into the air.
 So basically, gallons of water will be held in the air.
 If this moisture is left in a small room, the leaves will get limp, transpiration will slow (remember the flow of water through the plant helps keep it erect) and the stomata will be stifled.
-This moisture mist be replaced with dry air that lets the stomata function properly.
+This moisture must be replaced with dry air that lets the stomata function properly.
 A vent fan that pulls air out of the grow room will do the job.

 Successful indoor gardeners know that a vent fan is as important as water, light, heat, and fertilizer.
 In some instances it is more important.
 All greenhouses have large ventilation fans.
 It is sometimes said that the person with the most fans wins.
 Vent fans are rated by the number of cubic feet of air per minute (cfm) they can replace or move.
 Buy a fan that will replace the volume (cubic feet) of the grow room air in about 5 minutes or less.
 The air that is pulled out is immediately replaced by fresh air which is drawn from little cracks under the doors or window sills.
-If a grow room is sealed tightly then an intake fan will probably be necessary to bring in fresh air.
+If a grow room is sealed tightly then an intake fan will probably be necessary to bring in the fresh air.